al1sant0s/springfield/README.md

 ```

-> Remember to change the DOMAIN with your server address.
+* Remember to change the DOMAIN with your server address.
-> Pick a good **SECRET_KEY**.
+* Pick a good **SECRET_KEY**.
 Change the PORT and STATIC_LOCATION to reflect your nginx settings.
-> STATIC_ROOT is where the static files from the server will be served at.
+* STATIC_ROOT is where the static files from the server will be served at.
-> TOWNS_ROOT is where towns will be stored in.
+* TOWNS_ROOT is where towns will be stored in.

+> For a full detailed list of the environment variables, jump to section #ref.

-With nginx running and your compose and .env file ready, start your server with the command
+With nginx running and your compose and .env file ready, start your server running the following command
+in a terminal at the same location as your compose.yaml file

 ```sh
 docker compose up -d
 ```

 To check if your server is running, navigate to the address `http://localhost:8080` or whatever address your
 nginx instance is running on.
-If you get a "Hello, World!" page, then your server is running but it is not ready yet for usage.
+If you get a "Hello, World!" page, then your server _is running, but it is not ready yet for usage_.
-There are still two steps left.
+There are still two remaining steps.

 First, you must run the migrations against your database.
 Run the following command for that